[LUM#10] Are you polychronic or monochronic?

 The Montpellier Institute for Infectious Research (UM) has demonstrated the ability of…

-The digital divide should not be viewed from an individual perspective but rather from a collective one
+The digital divide should not be viewed at the individual level but rather at the collective level

 Published on: October 14 , 2019

-What if, instead of thinking about the “digital divide” in terms of individuals—those with access and those without…
+What if, instead of thinking about the “digital divide” in terms of individuals—some with access and others without…

 Seas of Exile: The Last Refuges of Large Marine Predators